zqhang/PointAD/README.md

 ### Generate the dataset JSON

 ## Main results

-We assume that only point cloud data is available during training.
+> **We assume that only point cloud data is available during training.
 However, if corresponding RGB data is available during inference, PointAD directly integrates this information for multimodal detection.

 ![visualization](./assets/visualization.png)

-We evaluate PointAD in two zero-shot settings:
+### We evaluate PointAD in two zero-shot settings:

+### (1) One-vs-Rest
-One-vs-Rest: We train PointAD on a single class from the dataset and test its performance on the remaining classes.
-To ensure completeness of the result, we train PointAD three times using three distinct classes and report the averaged detection and segmentation performance.
+We train PointAD on a single class from the dataset and test its performance on the remaining classes.
+To ensure completeness of the result, we train PointAD three times using three distinct classes and report the averaged detection and segmentation performance.**

 ![industrial](./assets/point_table.png)

+### (2) Cross-Dataset:
-Cross-Dataset: We train PointAD on one class on one class and test its performance on a completely different dataset with no overlap in class semantics.
+We train PointAD on one class on one class and test its performance on a completely different dataset with no overlap in class semantics.

 ![industrial](./assets/modality_table.png)